 Judges & Members

-Described by The Straits Times as “a more excellent soloist than Rachel Ho, familiar to concertgoers as Red Dot Baroque’s traverso player, would be hard to find,” Rachel Ho has established herself as a versatile performer on both baroque and modern flute.
-Her world premiere performance of Eric Watson’s Concerto Arabesque with Resound Collective was praised for “comfortably surmounting its onerous technical challenges.”
-In a cross-cultural collaboration with the Vamshika Quintet, The Straits Times noted her pristine tone in “perfect conversation with the bansuris, creating true objects of beauty.”
+Described by The Straits Times as “a more excellent soloist than Rachel Ho, familiar to concertgoers as Red Dot Baroque’s traverso player, would be hard to find,” Rachel Ho is a versatile performer on both the baroque and modern flute.
+Her world premiere of Eric Watson’s Concerto Arabesque with Resound Collective was lauded for “comfortably surmounting its onerous technical challenges,” while a cross-cultural collaboration with the Vamshika Quintet drew praise for her “pristine tone in perfect conversation with the bansuris, creating true objects of beauty.”

-An active orchestral and chamber musician, Rachel has performed internationally with the Sichuan Symphony Orchestra, Ricciotti Ensemble, Baltimore Baroque Band, and locally as principal flautist with the Metropolitan Festival Orchestra and Orchestra of the Music Makers (OMM).
+An active orchestral and chamber musician, Rachel has performed internationally with the Sichuan Symphony Orchestra, Ricciotti Ensemble, Baltimore Baroque Band, and locally with Red Dot Baroque, Metropolitan Festival Orchestra and Orchestra of the Music Makers (OMM).

 JUDGE